jclarktennis/jclarktennis.github.io/about.md

----
+t---
 title: About
 layout: page
 ---
 ![Profile Image]({{ site.url }}/{{ site.picture_big }})

-<p>Hi, I'm Josh and I'm a junior at Yale University studying Computer Science and Psychology.
+<p>Hi, I'm Josh and I'm a senior  at Yale University studying Computer Science and Psychology.
 On campus
 I play club squash, volunteer at the Downtown Evening Soup Kitchen, and I am the co-founder and treasurer of Yale Donate Life, an organ donation awareness organization.</p>
 <p>For fun, I like to watch sports (especially hockey -- go Isles!), exercise, spend time with my friends,